 Rotation Training Program

-In many areas of science, research rotations provide the opportunity for first-year PhD students to obtain research experience under the guidance of HDSI faculty members.
+Research rotations provide the opportunity for first-year PhD students to obtain research experience in data analysis under the guidance of HDSI faculty members.
 Through the rotations, students can identify a faculty member under whose sponsorship their dissertation research will be completed.

-- Refer to the HDSI Faculty page matchpoint.com
+- Refer to the HDSI Faculty page https://datascience.ucsd.edu/research/

 - Reach out to faculty members to learn more about potential rotation opportunities.